rbontekoe/BAWJ/docs/src/chapter3.md

 Pages = ["chapter3.md"]
 ```

 First, let's look at some terms and definitions.
-We'll convert the procedure `Invoicing` to a controlled-process model using the Onion Architecture pattern. `Domain` elements, like an invoice or journal record, define the starting point.
-Procedure `actions` become Julia-functions in the `API` I peel and use Domain elements.
-The `Infrastructure` layer interacts with the outer world and the inner layers.
+We'll convert the procedure `Invoicing` to a activity diagram.
+Using the Onion Architecture pattern, we define the `Domain` objects, and the Julia API-functions.
+In the `Infrastructure` layer we put the functions that interact with the outer world and the inner layers.

-Chapter 4, Implementing the design, realizes the design.
-Making a Julia module of our model offers the ease of downloading it as a package and use it in our programs.

 ---